grantj-re3/BadLieGolf/Links_BunkerGreenside.md

   * rotate your body and finish facing the target
 - So we have plenty of loft to get the ball out of the bunker:
   * use a wide stance which brings the body and hands low
-  * make a steep the backswing by:
+  * make a fairly steep backswing by:
     + breaking the wrists (so the arms and shaft form an "L" shape
-    + take the club up (not back behind your body)
+    + take the club up (not too far back behind your body)
 - Also:
   * dig/grind your feet into the sand (for stability)
-  * grip down the shaft for more control (and to compensate for 'low hands' due to digging feet into sand and wide stance)
+  * grip down the shaft for more control (and to compensate for 'low hands' due to digging feet into sand plus the wide stance)
   * flare the front foot (to promote a follow through)
 - My tip:
   * after observing the lie of the ball in the bunker, consider doing